The basins of attraction of the global minimizers of non-convex inverse problems with low-dimensional models in infinite dimension: Introduction

-The important features needed for $\phi$ is a global weak differentiability assumption (see Section~\ref{sec:basin}) to calculate a descent direction, a local Lipschitz behavior around the global minimum and local boundedness properties on its derivatives.
+In order to link the gradient of $g$ with properties of $A$, we must be able to apply a chain rule that uses the derivatives of $\phi$.
+The \weaks topology permits to define such derivatives in a weak sense.
+The important features needed for $\phi$ will be to follow this weak differentiability assumption (see Section~\ref{sec:basin}), a local Lipschitz behavior around the global minimum and local boundedness properties on its derivatives.

 Note that $\phi$ is not injective in general.
-The consequence is that the differential of $\phi$ might have a non trivial kernel.
-This requires the framework to adapt conventional convergence proofs to this generic setting (see Section~\ref{sec:indeterminacy}).
+A consequence is that the differential of $\phi$ might have a non trivial kernel.
+This requires to adapt conventional convergence proofs to this generic setting (see Section~\ref{sec:indeterminacy}).